Clastify logo

 Changing temperature

-Temperature is the exception here: it changes both the equilibrium composition and the value of K.
+Temperature behaves differently: it changes both the equilibrium composition and the value of KK.

 For an exothermic forward reaction, heat can be treated as a product.
-Increasing temperature shifts the equilibrium left and decreases K. Decreasing temperature shifts the equilibrium right and increases K.
+Increasing temperature shifts the equilibrium left and decreases KK.
+Decreasing temperature shifts the equilibrium right and increases KK.

 For an endothermic forward reaction, heat can be treated as a reactant.
-Increasing temperature shifts the equilibrium right and increases K. Decreasing temperature shifts the equilibrium left and decreases K.
+Increasing temperature shifts the equilibrium right and increases KK.
+Decreasing temperature shifts the equilibrium left and decreases KK.

 Catalysts and equilibrium

 A catalyst is a substance that increases reaction rate by providing an alternative pathway with lower activation energy and is regenerated by the end of the reaction.
-In a reversible reaction, the catalyst speeds up both the forward and backward reactions.
-It helps the system reach equilibrium faster, but it does not change K or the equilibrium composition.
+In a reversible reaction, the catalyst speeds up both forward and backward reactions.
+It helps the system reach equilibrium faster, but it does not change KK and does not change the equilibrium composition.

 So the link with rates is simple: catalysts affect how fast equilibrium is reached, not how far the reaction has gone at equilibrium.